Comet may be visible from Earth if it survives sun's heat, gravity

 "While it may seem incredible that anything can survive this inferno, the rate at which ISON will likely lose mass is relatively small compared to the actual size of the comet's nucleus," Lowell Observatory astronomer Matthew Knight said in a NASA interview.

-Scientists estimate that ISON needs to be about 219 yards to survive its close encounter with the sun.
-The most recent measurements indicate the comet is more than twice that size, and perhaps as big as .75 miles.
+Scientists estimate that ISON needs to be about 219 yards (200 meters) to survive its close encounter with the sun.
+The most recent measurements indicate the comet is more than twice that size, and perhaps as big as .75 miles (1.2 kilometers).

 It helps that ISON will not be staying in the solar furnace for long.
 When it zips around the sun, it will be moving at about 217 miles per second (349 km per second.)